koopjs/koop-output-flat/README.md

 // Register providers
 ```

-After startup, Koop will include an OData route for each registered provider.
+After startup, Koop will include an `flat` route for each registered provider.
 For example, if you had registered the Github provider, the following route would be available:

 `/github/:id/flat`